— The Council of American Master Mariners, Inc. —

 Regulatory Burden on Ship Masters

-SUPPORT appeals to the International Maritime Organization to review and reduce the regulatory burden imposed on vessel masters.
+SUPPORT the International Maritime Organization efforts to review and reduce the regulatory burden imposed on vessel masters.

 Note: Please visit IMO's website for information on their work on Reducing Administrative Burdens.
 The public comment period ends October 31, 2013.